GreptimeTeam/docs/docs/nightly/en/user-guide/overview.md

 # Overview

 Welcome to the user guide for GreptimeDB.

+GreptimeDB is the unified time series database for metrics, events, and logs, providing real-time insights from Edge to Cloud at any scale.
 This guide will help you explore each powerful feature of GreptimeDB.

 ## SQL query example

 Let's start with a SQL query example.

-To monitor and analyze the performance and reliability of specific metrics over a recent period, engineers commonly use queries like the following:
+To monitor the performance and reliability of specific metrics, engineers commonly analyze data over time at regular intervals using queries.
+This often involves joining two data sources.
+However, executing a query like the one below was previously impossible, which is now possible with GreptimeDB.

 ```sql
 SELECT